gloryofrobots/PyPack2D/README.md

 # all values are default ones

 pack_settings = dict(
-    # postwrite atlas hook, in this callback you can save atlas meta data to your specific formats
+    # postwrite atlas hook, in this callback you can save uv-s and other atlas attributes for your specific needs
     callback=None,

     # type of packing algorithm
-    # MAX_RECTANGLES is considered to be the best algorithm for many choices
+    # MAX_RECTANGLES is considered to be the best choice
     algo=pypack2d.PackingAlgorithm.MAX_RECTANGLES,

-    # if algo has specific params like guillotine split rule use dict
+    # if algo has specific params like guillotine split rule then use dict
     # algo=dict(type=pypack2d.PackingAlgorithm.GUILLOTINE, split=pypack2d.GuillotineSplitRule.MAX_AREA),

     # specifies attribute used when comparing images for priority